 Gut health

 A fibre-rich diet helps your gut stay balanced and healthy.
-Glucomannan has been shown to regulate gut bacteria: that is, it fuels the “good”, health-promoting bacteria and keeps levels of others under control to prevent them from causing problems.
+Glucomannan has been shown to regulate gut bacteria.
+That is, it fuels the “good”, health-promoting bacteria and keeps levels of others under control to prevent them from causing problems.
 This can have a bunch of positive knock-on effects, like easing constipation.

-Heads up: there isn’t enough evidence to recommend glucomannan for children, pregnant or breastfeeding women.
+Heads up: There isn’t enough evidence to recommend glucomannan for children, pregnant or breastfeeding women.
 And do check in with your doctor before taking glucomannan if you’re using any medications that affect blood sugar.

-How to take glucomannan for weight loss?
+How to take glucomannan for weight loss

 And if you really want to get the most out of your weight loss plan, it’s best to take glucomannan alongside a healthy diet and regular exercise.
 In fact, studies note that the beneficial effects of glucomannan may be enhanced via diet—namely, eating fewer calories than you burn each day.

-FYI: there isn’t necessarily any “best” glucomannan pills for weight loss.
+FYI: There isn’t necessarily any “best” glucomannan pills for weight loss.
 What matters is how much glucomannan is in them (so you can ensure you’re getting the right dose) and whether it’s been mixed with other ingredients for a compounded effect.
 For instance, glucomannan and chromium—which can help keep blood sugar under control—are often combined.

 Can you take glucomannan powder for weight loss?

-Yep—as long as you stick to the recommended dosage and wash it down with a glass of water.
+Yes—as long as you stick to the recommended dosage and wash it down with a glass of water.

 Other weight loss treatments to know about